XamlAnimatedGif/XamlAnimatedGif/README.md

 XamlAnimatedGif
 ===============

-A library to display animated GIF images in XAML apps (WPF, WinRT, Windows Phone). **(Work in progress)**
+A library to display animated GIF images in XAML apps (WPF, Windows 8.1, Windows Phone 8.1).

 This is a reboot of my [WpfAnimatedGif](https://github.com/thomaslevesque/WpfAnimatedGif) project.
 I rewrote everything from scratch with a completely different approach, with the following goals in mind:

-- Support for all XAML platforms not just WPF
+- Support for all recent XAML platforms, not just WPF

   The WpfAnimatedGif library relied heavily on WPF-specific imaging features, which made it pretty much impossible to adapt to other platforms.
 XamlAnimatedGif, on the other hand, implements its own GIF decoding (metadata parsing and LZW decompression), which works on any XAML platform, and has as little dependency as possible on platform-specific types.

-  *(the current implementation works only for WPF, but support for WinRT and Windows Phone is on the way)*
+The library currently works on WPF (.NET 4.5), Windows 8.1 and Windows Phone 8.1.

 - Resource efficiency